hdr1001/B2B/README.md

 ![npm run script dplAuthToken][def00016]

 A D&B Direct+ token is valid for 24 hours.

+## Request (key-based) B2B data in bulk

+Script [getListOfKeys](https://github.com/hdr1001/B2B/blob/main/backend/node/src/script/getListOfKeys.js) can be used to request [GLEIF data](https://bit.ly/45mRwbt), [D&B standard Data Blocks](http://bit.ly/2QfLWWW), [D&B full family trees](http://bit.ly/2Nb4q9J) and [D&B beneficial ownership data](https://directplus.documentation.dnb.com/html/pages/ResolvedNetworkInsightsAPIs.html) in bulk.
+The script can be configured by setting variables in code.
+The download of LEI records is simple.
+Obviously a set of LEI keys is the starting point of the process.
+In the default configuation these keys should be stored, one LEI per line, in a file named LEI.txt in directory B2B/backend/io/in.
+The output of the script will be written to directory B2B/backend/io/out.
+Set global variable ```api``` in script getListOfKeys to ```gleif``` to request LEI records.
+Additional configuration can be done in the ```if(api === 'gleif')``` block but the defaults should work just fine.
+Execute, from directory /backend/node, the command ```npm run getListOfKeys``` and the bodies of the API responses should appear as JSON files in the output directory.
+Please note that the input file will be processed in chunks of 50 records at a time.

+![getListOfKeys][def00018]

 ## GitHub repo
 I created the GitHub [B2B repo](https://github.com/hdr1001/B2B) in my browser: